fatinaminah/Aging-and-Labor-Market-using-Python/README.md

  **Total dependency population per working-age population rises**

 The decline in fertility rates and an aging population are driving a rise in Japan’s dependency ratio, which measures the proportion of dependents, those younger than 15 or older than 64, relative to the working-age population (15–64 years).
 A higher dependency ratio places an increasing burden on the workforce, as fewer individuals are available to support dependents.
 As the working-age population shrinks, labor force participation declines, impacting economic productivity.

 Demographic dependency is categorized into:
 • Young dependency ratio: the number of individuals aged 0–14 relative to the working-age population.
 • Old dependency ratio: the number of individuals aged 65 and older relative to the working-age population.

 The total dependency ratio is the sum of both.
-In Japan, the child dependency ratio has steadily declined, while the aged dependency ratio has been increasing since the mid-1990s.
-This continuous rise in total dependency is expected to place increasing financial and social pressures on Japan’s working population.
+In Japan, the child dependency ratio has consistently decreased, while the aged dependency ratio has been on the rise since the mid-1990s.
+This ongoing increase in the overall dependency ratio is anticipated to impose growing financial and social burdens on Japan’s working population.

 ![](https://miro.medium.com/v2/resize:fit:700/1*GbY208OY4avEHl50X0mdEw.png)